neeruram1/weather-bop/README.md

 - SimpleCov
 - PostgreSQL

-### Deployment
-- To view [weatherbop](https://github.com/neeruram1/weather-bop) in development, execute the following command from the weatherbop project directory: `rails s`, in the weather_music directory: `shotgun`
-- Next, in a browser, visit [localhost:3000](http://localhost:3000), to view the application.

 ### Future Improvements
 - Implement the Spotify Web Playback SDK
 - Improve the weather -> audio features algorithm